egonelbre/spark/programming-parts/basics-of-programming.rst

 Unfortunately it doesn't give such precise and short overview of the "systematic process" that helps you do all of that.

-If we wish to teach/learn programming we must understand this "systematic process" throughly, otherwise we will be just hoping that people somehow manage to derive this process themselves.
+If we wish to teach/learn programming effectively we must understand this "systematic process" throughly, not just hope that people somehow manage to derive this process themselves.
 We must understand the fundamental skills and knowledge.

 I can't yet give this process, but I can give some questions that can help exercise those underlying skills.